sbseltzer/kioku-srs/README.md

 ### Libraries

+Here are some libraries I'm thinking of using.

 #### Backend
 - [mongoose](https://github.com/cesanta/mongoose) - Portable embedded webserver and network stack.
 - [libgit2](https://libgit2.github.com/) - This will be wrapped to create a filesystem database thingy.
 The rationale is for portable synchronization, file management, and deck version history.